If you want to make it more than 20 steps from your campsite, you’re going to have to learn how to make hiking fun for kids.

 For preschoolers, snacks or stickers may work well, give them an awesome sticker in their hiking journal if they complete the hike (or the next quarter mile) with a good attitude.
 Make sure you add hiking rewards to your packing list.

 For older kids, you can have a reward back at the camp, like they get to pick what’s for lunch or they can have 5 minutes of screen time for every half mile hiked.
+A campfire and smores are always good things to look forward to as well.

-10. Get side tracked
+10. Get Side Tracked

 If you’re able to go off-trail safely and without damaging plants, do it!
 Go investigate that cool tree!
 Hunt for mushrooms, try to find the frog that’s peeping.